Four weeks of sun-kissed skin, dazzling blue waters, intrepid adventures and friendly locals.

 Day Two: We spent more time under the water than on land.
 Grab a snorkel or book a scuba dive and away you go.
 Activate your inner mermaid (or man) to spot countless turtles, sardines and other marine life in abundance.

 Day Three: Visit the renowned Kawasan Falls!
-Yes, it’s busy but such an amazing experience.
-You must have a guide to go canyoneering, which can be easily sourced from Moalboal town centre.
+Yes, it’s busy but it totally lives up to the hype.
+You must have a guide to go canyoneering, which can be easily sourced from the Moalboal town centre.
 Go in the early morning to avoid the crowds.

 You will not regret the extra travel to this island!
 Fly from Cebu City to the only airport in Siargao.
 Your won’t find it hard to get a taxi from here to General Luna.